pminina01/readthedocs/FAQ.md

 * **Why should I use a log library?
 I can just do `file.WriteLine()`**
   - Beside writing to files, you can write to many different targets, like databases, event viewer, trace etc.
   - The output is templatable with many predefined template values.
-  - With a simple configuration file you can decide runtime (after deployment), what to log and where!
-No need to restart the program or recyle the app pool!
+  - With a simple configuration file you can decide at runtime (after deployment), what to log and where!
+No need to restart the program or recycle the app pool!

 * **Why should I use NLog?**
   - NLog is fully written in C#, has many years of experience and is easy to extend!